Cocker spaniels are highly active and physical dogs that just love the outdoors.

 As your Cocker gets bigger and stronger and becomes a better and more confident swimmer you can begin to make his swimming more challenging.

-By using training dummies such as those above, you can throw retrieves into the water, starting gradually and building up until he can swim out a good, safe distance.
+By using training dummies or tennis balls, you can throw retrieves into the water, starting gradually and building up until he can swim out a good, safe distance.

 If there is an island then you can throw a dummy onto this so that he swims and then retrieves from land before swimming back again.